AdaptHealth Corp. (AHCO) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors to Seek Compensation for Alleged Wrongdoings

 NEW YORK, Dec.
-20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of AdaptHealth Corp. (“AdaptHealth” or “the Company”) (NASDAQ: AHCO).
+26, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of AdaptHealth Corp. (“AdaptHealth” or “the Company”) (NASDAQ: AHCO).
 Investors who purchased AdaptHealth securities are encouraged to obtain additional information and assist the investigation by visiting the firm’s site: bgandg.com/ahco.

 The investigation concerns whether AdaptHealth has violated federal securities laws.